jpv-costa/esa-snap-notebook/README.md

 # ESA SNAP 8 Jupyter Notebook Images

-Docker image of the ESA SNAP toolbox (SNAP 8), installed as "snappy-esa" to avoid package conflicts, and jupyter notebooks and other scipy and ML frameworks, such as scikit-learn and tensorflow 2.X.
+Ubuntu based Docker image of the [ESA SNAP toolbox (SNAP 8)](http://step.esa.int/main/toolboxes/snap/), installed as "snappy-esa" to avoid package conflicts, along with jupyter and other scipy, numpy, pandas, and ML frameworks, such as scikit-learn and tensorflow 2.X.

 # Docker Hub